elnebuloso/ansible-role-server-base/README.md

 server_base_timezone: "Europe/Berlin"
 ```

-The Timezone use by the Server.
+the timezone the server is running

 ```
 server_base_locales: